 Banks, credit institutes, lawyers, certified accountant, tax advisers and notaries from all EU member countries (as well as some EEA countries with an equal BaFin recognition) are permitted to verify and certify the identities of natural and legal persons (according to § 7 of the GwG).
 In any case, you should find out if and from which countries your bank accepts such authentications.

-If your bank of choice does not offer the POSTIDENT or VideoIdent verification process, you can also have a local bank or a lawyer (or, in some cases, a notary, certified accountant or tax advisor) verify your identity.
+If your bank of choice does not offer the POSTIDENT or VideoIdent verification process, you can also have a local bank or a lawyer (or, in some cases, a notary, certified accountant or tax adviser) verify your identity.
 A bank, for example, will confirm your identity directly on the account application form, sending it directly to your bank of choice in Germany.
 This, however, is not possible in all countries.
 If your country has comparable or better security standards than Germany, you will generally be able to take advantage of this possibility.

 Do note that Germany rejects apostilles and authentications from certain countries.
 You might not be able to open a bank account in Germany from those countries (see below).

-What documents do I need to have my identity verified by a credible third party?
+What documents do I need to have my identity verified by a credible third-party?

 To have your identity verified by a credible third party (zuverlässiger Dritte) in your country, you’ll need the following documents: